voxpupuli/puppet-nodejs/README.md

     include nodejs

-You may want to use apt::pin to pin package installation priority on sqeeze.
+You may want to use apt::pin to pin package installation priority on squeeze.
 See [puppetlabs-apt](https://github.com/puppetlabs/puppetlabs-apt) for more information.

     apt::pin { 'sid': priority => 100 }